-Georgia elections are (almost) back to normal, officials say: NPR
+Georgia elections are (virtually) back to regular, officials say: NPR

 On Wednesday, Georgia Secretary of State Gabriel Sterling rolls a 10-sided die in Atlanta as part of the process to determine which lots of ballots to examine for a statewide risk-limiting review of the 2022 general election.
 Hide Ben Gray/AP Caption